swati2000/Flask_translator_webapp/README.md

 ### The application is deployed on AWS EC2 machine
 ### To try the LIVE translation activity: visit http://3.22.98.205:5000/

-#####This project is based on learning gained from Micrsoft Learn platform.
-#####In this module, we have built a website using Flask and Azure Cognitive Services to translate text in multiple languages listed in the drop down menu.
+This project is based on learning gained from Micrsoft Learn platform. '\n' In this module, we have built a website using Flask and Azure Cognitive Services to translate text in multiple languages listed in the drop down menu.

 #####We Learnt:
 #####1.
 How to set up a Flask development environment